 2. Reinstatement Fee

 Teams that forfeit once are not eligible for playoffs.
 However, a team may erase one forfeit and become eligible by paying a $20 reinstatement fee by the deadline established each season.
 Teams that forfeit twice (regardless if they have already paid the reinstatement fee that season) are dropped from league play and are ineligible for playoffs.
 Furthermore, the reinstatement fee will not be refunded.

 3. Late Penalties

 If a team shows up with the minimum number of players one (1) to nine (9) minutes after the scheduled game time, it will be assessed a late penalty.
-If there is a coin toss at the beginning of the game, the non-offending team will automatically win the coin toss.
+If there is rock, paper, scissors at the beginning of the game, the non-offending team will automatically win the decision.
 The opposing captain may elect NOT to assess the late penalties.
-However, the number of minutes late will be deducted from the first half 5or total time in sports that are timed.
+However, the number of minutes late will be deducted from the first half or total time in sports that are timed.
 Please consult individual sport rules for the minimum number of individuals required to begin play and the specific late penalties.

 A default provides a team with an opportunity to cancel a game for a loss and not be assessed a forfeit.
 In addition, teams that default will receive a 3.0 sportsmanship rating.
 A team is limited to one default per sport, per season.
 A team captain must notify Campus Recreation via e-mail: email@example.com at least 48 hours before the scheduled game.
 Teams defaulting Sunday contests must notify the Intramural Office by noon on the Friday before.
 Default requests received within 48 hours of the scheduled game time will result in a team loss and forfeit.